fetchai/agents-aea/docs/skill-guide.md

 This guide will take you through the development of your first skill.
 It will teach you, how to connect the AEA to the digital world, register the AEA and search for other AEAs.

-AEAs are not, generally secret agents.
-You want them to be seen and found by other agents so that they can trade and do other useful things.
-Usually, this means connecting to Fetch.ai’s search-and-discovery mechanism, the <a href="../simple-oef">simple OEF</a> (or SOEF, for short).
-The SOEF lets your agents register, be found, and find other agents.
+Although one can imagine scenarios where a single AEA pursues its goals in isolation without interacting with other AEAs, there is no doubt that by working together, AEAs can achieve much more.
+To do so, an AEA must be seen and found by other AEAs so that they can trade and do other useful things.
+Fetch.ai’s search-and-discovery mechanism, the <a href="../simple-oef">simple OEF</a> (or SOEF, for short) lets your agents register, be discovered, and find other agents.
 You can then negotiate using the AEA framework’s <a href="../acn">peer-to-peer network (ACN)</a> and trade.
 This guide covers getting your AEA connected to the SOEF, and describing your AEA to make itself visible.

-Typically, this means setting a name, a genus (a high-level description of what the agent represents, e.g., `vehicle`, `building` or `service`), a classification (`infrastructure.railway.train`, for example) and then a bunch of other descriptors, where applicable, that provide the agent's position, whether it buys or sells, and other descriptive items.
+Registering your AEA with the SOEF involves setting a name, a genus (a high-level description of what the agent represents, e.g. `vehicle`, `building` or `service`), a classification (for example `infrastructure.railway.train`) and other descriptors to further fine-tune the kind of service your AEA offers (for example, the agent's position, whether it buys or sells, and other descriptive items).

 The more you describe your AEA, the easier it is for others to find it using specific filters.